 I’ve been to one wedding in my entire life and there’s no amount of money or friendship points that will convince me to go to another.
 I took off work for a destination wedding in Taos, New Mexico; it was hot, the food was horrible, both families were ghoulish and everyone involved is now divorced.

-Obviously, time-off work is a valuable thing, but next to birthdays, weddings are the hardest things to get out of.
-At least with birthdays, you can feign poverty, but someone will always offer to pay your way for a wedding.
+Obviously, time-off work is a valuable thing but next to birthdays, weddings are the hardest things to get out of.
+At least with birthdays you can feign poverty, but someone will always offer to pay your way for a wedding.
 The growing minority of people that still get married take the event very seriously and expect their friends to do the same.

 How many people actually enjoy going to their friends’ weddings?
-Even with the free booze, uncle fights and fancy cakes took into account, how many people would put your “special day” on the pay-no-mind list if they knew they could get away with it?
+Even with the free booze, uncle fights and fancy cakes taken into account, how many people would put your “special day” on the pay-no-mind list if they knew they could get away with it?

 A brand new nationwide study conducted on a randomly selected group of 1,000 men and women, between the ages of 18 and 65, of all income brackets, conducted by third-party research firm, Mortar, for Flash Pack suggests we’ve been taken advantage of our friends during their limited free time.
 An average of 3.5 days are gobbled up by other people’s events; 10 days is the average number of vacation days given to employees-which means 35% of those days are forfeited every year.
 One in four respondents took more than their yearly allotment of vacation days to attend their friends “important things.”